 The city has a dedicated webpage, ‘How to move to Spur?’ and it shows all the main steps in the process.
 Very clear and informative: https://www.spurfreedom.org/how-to-move-to-spur/

-It has even a listing page for lots; directly from city and also from private sellers.
+It has even a listing page for lots; directly from the city and also from private sellers.
 The acre prices vary between $1,000 – $5,000.
-If you are looking for a tiny house friendly quiet town to move, check it out.
+If you are looking for a tiny house-friendly quiet town to move to, check it out.

 The second example is from Orlando, Florida: http://www.orlandolakefrontth.com/